Strauss–Howe generational theory: History

 William Strauss and Neil Howe's partnership began in the late 1980s when they began writing their first book Generations, which discusses the history of the United States as a succession of generational biographies.
 Each had written on generational topics previously.
 The authors' interest in generations as a broader topic emerged after they met in Washington, D.C.; they began discussing the connections between each of their previous works.

-They attempted to find the reason why the Boomers and the G.I.s had developed such different ways of looking at the world, and what it was about these generations' experiences growing up that prompted their different outlooks.
+They attempted to find the reason why the Baby boomers and the G.I.
+Generation had developed such different ways of looking at the world, and what it was about these generations' experiences growing up that prompted their different outlooks.
 They also wanted to find patterns in previous generations, and their research discussed historical analogs to the current generations.
 They ultimately described a recurring pattern in the Anglo-American history of four generational types, each with a distinct collective persona, and a corresponding cycle of four different types of eras, each with a distinct "mood".

 Strauss and Howe laid the groundwork for their theory in their book Generations: The History of America's Future, 1584 to 2069 (1991), which discusses the history of the United States as a series of generational biographies going back to 1584.
+The theory was expanded in The Fourth Turning (1997), to focus on a fourfold cycle of generational types and recurring mood eras to describe the history of the United States, including the Thirteen Colonies and their British antecedents.
+However, the authors have also examined generational trends elsewhere in the world and described similar cycles in several developed countries.
+The terminology for generational archetypes was updated (e.g. "Civics" became "Heroes", which they applied to the Millennial Generation, "Adaptives" became "Artists"), and the terms "Turning" and "Saeculum" were introduced.
+In July 2023, Howe released a follow-up book, titled The Fourth Turning Is Here.